Anthousa, Xanthousa, Chrisomalousa: Motifs

+According to Walter Puchner, in The Forgotten Fiancée subtype, it is "particularly common" in Mediterranean variants for the heroine to release doves to the prince's palace to remind him.
+This motif also occurs in combination with tale type ATU 310 in Mediterranean tales.

 Variants

 A variant from Malta, Fenchelchen (after the fennel), collected by scholar Bertha Ilg, also shows a combination of the maiden locked in the tower by the witch, and the girl's magical escape from the tower.